gahjs/e2e-plugin/README.md

 ### 2. Module test

- 1. Navigate to gah module folder in which tests should be created.
+ 1. Navigate to gah module folder in which tests should be created.<br>
 You can Skip 2. if you have no shared-test files.<br>
  2. Make sure that the shared module where the shared test files are located is registered as a dependency in the module.
 If not add it as dependency.
  3. Open cmd in folder and run: